mbiesiad/soho-comet-discoverers/CONTRIBUTING.md

 ## TODO

-✅ Good to see - languages versions.
+✅ Good to see - languages versions [ie. 'locale' directory].

-✅ Add more formats (ie. json, xml).
+✅ Add more formats (ie. json, xml) [separate catalog].

 ✅ Add discoveries for >=2016

-✅ It would be interesting to create statistics for individual years, it would also show the activity of discoverers in given years
+✅ It would be interesting to create statistics for individual years, it would also show the activity of discoverers in given years [separate catalog]

 _Update: last updated 2020/7/8_